Yudi/DiscordChatExporter/.docs/Docker.md

 DiscordChatExpoter CLI accepts the `DISCORD_TOKEN` environment variable as a fallback for the `--token` option.
 You can set this variable either with the `--env` Docker option or with a combination of the `--env-file` Docker option and a `.env` file.

-Please refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) for more information.
+Refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) for more information.